H2O2-IO/asammdf/README.md

 asammdf
 ==========

 Read and write ASAM MDF file, simply and efficiently.
+Currently under development, and not ready for production use.

 Features
 --------